She just wanted to be in the show...

-- Appropriately enough, the corresponding track to this scene on the soundtrack is titled Meltdown.
-The music all by itself is NF.
-Kudos to Clint Mansell and the Kronos Quartet I suppose.
+- Appropriately enough, the corresponding track to this scene on the soundtrack is titled "Meltdown".

 - Harry's infected arm.

-- Anything in the "Winter" suite of the soundtrack, especially Meltdown.
+- Anything in the "Winter" suite of the soundtrack, especially the aforementioned Meltdown.

 - Marion having a dollar bill stuffed into her mouth during the Madness Montage.
 There's something succinctly horrible about a barely-conscious woman being gruesomely violated by a stranger, for a crowd of jeering strangers, and being fed a single dollar from an anonymous, sweaty hand.
 It's a hell of an image to express how worthless her addiction has made her.